Dáil bike shed leaps onto political agenda as a big issue for voters

 Large majorities (77 per cent and 86 per cent respectively) of respondents have a negative view of the Government’s actions on housing and immigration.
 In those cases, minorities made positive comments about those issues, with some voters believing that the administration is making progress on housing.

-But in the case of the Dáil bike shed 100 per cent of comments on the issue were negative.
+But in the case of the Dáil bike shed, 100 per cent of comments on the issue were negative.
 The sudden prominence of the shed in the public mind is a reminder of how quickly political controversies can erupt.

 Other issues noticed by the public in the last month were healthcare (5 per cent), social policies (5 per cent), climate change (3 per cent), education (3 per cent) and democracy/political process (3 per cent).

-Today’s poll also suggests that as the general election approaches, issues of an economic nature are gaining prominence.
+The poll also suggests that as the general election approaches, issues of an economic nature are gaining prominence.
 The budget/spending was nominated by 4 per cent, cost of living by 3 per cent, employment by 3 per cent, taxes by 3 per cent and the economy by 2 per cent.
 Taken together, issues of a general economic nature are cited by 15 per cent of respondents.
-Just 2 per cent mentioned the Israel-Palestine conflict.
+Just 2 per cent mentioned the Israel-Hamas conflict.

 Snapshot is the monthly attention poll designed to track which Coalition messages are cutting through.
 It asks the following question: “What have you come across in what the Government has said or done recently that has made you think the country is going in the right or wrong direction?”